EduhG/the-polish-cafe/README.md

 # The Polish Cafe

-Website for a Polish Cafe
+A fully responsive Website for a Polish Cafe using HTML, CSS and JQuery